-Editor’s note: Dr. Jenna Henderson is back, sharing her insights into managing kidney transplant and explaining why transplantation is not a final cure for the disease.
-The topic of immunosuppressive medications is introduced, to be examined in greater detail in future blog entries.
-Transplantation
+Editor’s note: Dr. Jenna Henderson is back, sharing her insights into managing kidney transplants and explaining why transplantation is not a final cure.
+This article for educational purposes only.

 Even if we do receive a healthy, new kidney, the conditions that brought about kidney failure haven’t necessarily changed.
-If someone loses their kidneys due to a pervasive condition like diabetes or lupus, they still have those conditions even after a transplant.
+If someone loses their kidneys due to a pervasive condition like high blood sugar or lupus, they still have those conditions even after a transplant.
 And those conditions need to be managed on a continual basis.

-If someone lost their kidneys due to hypertension, they especially need to continually monitor the blood pressure after the transplant.
-Hypertension is often called the silent killer because it’s so easy to ignore.
+If someone lost their kidneys due to high blood pressure, they especially need to continually monitor the blood pressure after the transplant.
+High blood pressure is often called the silent killer because it’s so easy to ignore.
 But if we want the new kidney to last, it’s important to stay on top of our blood pressure readings.

-Conditions like IgA nephropathy and Focal Segmental GlomeruloSclerosis (FSGS), unlike diabetes or lupus, are not systemic diseases that affect the whole body.
+Conditions like IgA nephropathy and Focal Segmental GlomeruloSclerosis (FSGS), unlike diabetes or lupus, don’t affect the whole body.
 These conditions involve inflammation of the kidneys.
 However, IgA nephropathy and FSGS can recur in the new kidney as well.
-Why some patients have recurrence and others do not is not well understood, especially since little is known about why these conditions occur in the first place.
+Why some patients have a recurrence and others don’t is not well understood, especially since little is known about why these conditions occur in the first place.
 But we can reduce the inflammation and stress on the kidneys and work to preserve renal function.
 Personally, I worked through recurrent FSGS in my own transplant.

 The new kidney will face challenges from both the patient’s own immune system and the transplant medications.
 While transplant medications can turn down the immune response, they don’t turn off the immune system completely.
 Over time, minor pathways of the immune system can cause chronic rejection of the kidney with scarring and fibrosis.